menu

 WDL promotional campaign, c.
 1940

 Some years ago, a WDL flyer wryly began, "In 1936, the WDL was founded to deal with the business of injustice.
 Years later, we can report that business is booming, unfortunately."
-It would take a book to describe all the campaigns of 80 years.
+It would take a book to describe all the campaigns since then.
 WDL has fought good fights for free speech, decent working conditions, civil rights, and the right to organize.
 We have defended or found defense for thousands upon thousands of political refugees, draftees, farm workers, and workers of all trades and callings who have asked WDL for help with their workplace problems.

 1936